-Museum of Egyptian Antiquities is the official name, but people commonly know it as the Egyptian Museum of Cairo or just Museum of Cairo.
+Museum of Egyptian Antiquities is the official name, but people commonly know it as Egyptian Museum or Museum of Cairo.
 The giant building shines as one of the key points to visit in Egypt.

-Join me now on a virtual visit to the museum.
-In addition to many photos, you will see tips for your exciting visit when finally in Cairo.
+Join me now on a virtual tour.
+Besides many photos, you will see tips for your visit.

 Have you taken your Indiana Jones hat and whip, or maybe your Lara Croft garments?

 No need to ask!
 Of course I have, Damas!
-I’m ready for this new adventure in Cairo!
+Ready for this new adventure in Cairo!

-Now, take my hand.
-Come with me.
-May the good Egyptian gods be with us on this adventure.
+Take my hand and come with me.
+May the good Egyptian gods be with us.

 The unforgettable Museum of Cairo

 Oh, wait, Damas.
 You said “since 1902.”
-But what about the new Museum of Cairo?
+But and the new Museum of Cairo?
 It’s been on the news.

 That’s what I was about to say.

-The Museum of Cairo is just a few steps away from the Tahrir Square.
-You see two famous places at the same time — the square and the museum.
+The Museum of Cairo is just a few steps away from the famous Tahrir Square.

-You certainly want the precise location, so find the Museum of Cairo directly on Google Maps.
+You want the precise location.
+Find now the Museum of Cairo on Google Maps.

-The Museum of Cairo opens daily from 9AM to 5PM.
-But pay attention: The box office closes at 4PM.
+The Museum of Cairo opens daily from 9AM to 5PM (box office closing at 4PM).

 The schedule will be different if your visit happens during Ramadan.
-Local authorities determine the new and temporary opening times around one month before Ramadan, but I can say that usually the doors will be open from 9AM to 3PM.
+Local authorities decide the temporary opening times around one month before.
+You’ll need to check, but I can say the doors will presumably open from 9AM to 3PM.

-Oh, wooonderful, Damas!
-I was afraid of not being allowed to take photos inside the museum.
-I will pay for that extra ticket and take pictures of EVERYTHING!
-Plus 500 selfies in front of Tutankhamun’s gold mask!
-By the way, 1,000 more selfies next to the mummy of Tutankhamun!
+Oh, woooonderful, Damas!
+I was afraid of not being allowed to use my camera inside the museum.
+I will pay for that extra ticket and take pictures of EVERYTHING, plus hundreds of selfies in front of Tutankhamun’s gold mask!
+Oh wait, one thousand more selfies next to the mummy of Tutankhamun!

 Well, well, well.
-Calm down.
-I love to see your excitement for Ancient Egypt … but now I have two notes for you.
+I love to see your excitement for Ancient Egypt, but now I have two notes for you.

-First, even if you purchase that ticket to take pictures, you can’t use your camera in the Royal Mummies Room, nor in the crowded room that features Tutankhamun’s mask and other items.
-And don’t try to take hidden photos.
-The rooms are monitored very carefully.
+First, even if you buy that ticket to take pictures, you can’t use your camera or smartphone in the Royal Mummies Room, nor in the crowded room that features Tutankhamun’s mask and other items.
+And don’t take hidden photos, because the staff monitors the rooms.

-Finally, a correction.
+Second, a correction.
 The mummy of Tutankhamun is not in the Museum of Cairo.
 You can see him in his own tomb, in the enigmatic Valley of the Kings, Luxor.
-I’ll show the mummy and the tomb in great details in this blog.
+I’ll show you the mummy and the tomb in significant details in this blog.

 The exterior of the building

-In all my trips, I try to use my camera to capture points of view not frequently seen by the public.
-In the case of the Egyptian Museum, we always see the beautiful façade with the main entrance, but rarely the other parts of the building and the area (garden) in front of it.
+When talking about the Egyptian Museum, we always see its magnificent facade with the main entrance, but not other parts of the building and the space (garden) in front of it.

-I invite you to see all of this right now with me.
-Get ready, because I have some interesting things to show.
-Have you ever seen papyrus (the plant) and the Lotus flower?
-Well, you will see them now!
+I have some interesting things to show.
+For instance, have you ever seen papyrus (the plant) and Lotus flower?

 I’m loving all of this, Damas!